smartyads/peregrin/README.md

 !
 ALL URLs must be specified with excact protocol, as it is done in URL string of browser

-config.py - configuration and system constants, that can be changed with simple text editors:
+Сonfigurations section - configuration and system constants, that can be changed with simple text editors:

     MAP_FILE = 'map.txt' -- map file, 'map.txt' by default.
 If you want to specify some additional tests, pages can be added to other file and you will need to specify it before running tests